matiahasmasan/TSP---berlin52/README.md

 How to run?
 pip install numpy pandas gradio matplotlib

-Than run the main.py file
+Then run the main.py file